 Welcome to the world of what we call the permanent, or ‘hummer’ hangover, also known as permanently suffering from hangover symptoms.

-If you regularly drink more than the government's low risk unit guidelines, your increased tolerance to alcohol might mean you no longer experience the more obvious hangover symptoms like a banging head and sickness.
+If you regularly drink more than the government's UK Chief Medical Officers' (CMO) low risk drinking guidelines, of 14 units a week for men and women, your increased tolerance to alcohol might mean you no longer experience the more obvious hangover symptoms like a banging head and sickness.
 In the absence of these tell-tale signs, you could be missing the other ways alcohol is affecting you, or even attributing them to the hustle and bustle of your busy lifestyle.

 You may have been feeling this way for so long you may dismiss it as “just the way you feel.”
 Thankfully your vigour and zest for life is retrievable and you can banish the symptoms of a permanent hangover with just a few simple changes.

 When you're subject to a permanent hangover, one of the most common symptoms is having trouble sleeping.
 Alcohol can seriously disrupt your sleep, leaving you jaded and making it hard to focus.

 “Although many people may feel alcohol helps them get off to sleep, it is also a major culprit for disrupting your night as it can interfere with the body’s chemical processes needed for sound sleep,” says Jessica Alexander, spokesperson for the Sleep Council.

 “Waking up deprived of the vital sleep your body needs will leave you feeling drained and, if experienced night after night, can seriously affect your health and wellbeing.”

 Unknowingly, you may find yourself caught in a vicious circle where the alcohol you drink to unwind at home after a bad day in the office could actually be contributing to your stress levels at work.